renec-chain/renec/docs/src/wallet-guide.md

 ---
-title: Solana Wallet Guide
+title: Renec Wallet Guide
 ---

-This document describes the different wallet options that are available to users of Solana who want to be able to send, receive and interact with SOL tokens on the Solana blockchain.
+This document describes the different wallet options that are available to users of Renec who want to be able to send, receive and interact with RENEC tokens on the Renec blockchain.

 ## What is a Wallet?